-Studies show that 64% of tobacco users diagnosed with cancer continue to smoke or use tobacco products even after diagnosis.Most tobacco users do want to quit, however may not be ready or need help finding the confidence and support needed to quit.
-Tobacco use is often a coping tool for stress and cancer can be a very distressing time, making it harder to quit than under normal circumstances.
+Tobacco use is the number one risk factor for lung cancer.
+Studies show that 64% of tobacco users diagnosed with cancer continue to smoke or use tobacco products even after diagnosis.Most tobacco users do want to quit.
+However, they may not be ready or need help finding the confidence and support needed to quit.
+Tobacco use is often a coping tool for stress, and cancer can be a very distressing time, making it harder to quit than under normal circumstances.
 This does not mean it is impossible!

-Schedule an appointment today with Joyce Koerber, PA-C, our Compass Cancer Survivorship and Tobacco Treatment Specialist to discuss your tobacco cessation goals and help strategize a plan that will help you quit tobacco for good.
+Schedule an appointment today with Joyce Koerber, PA-C, our Compass Cancer Survivorship and Tobacco Treatment Specialist, to discuss your tobacco cessation goals and help strategize a plan that will help you quit tobacco for good.